Internet Sales Tax Passes Senate! This effects you! Please read. Thank you!

 Any other reasons why I want to use flexible pvc pipe over rigid pipe?

 • You can make smooth gradual bends instead of using a fitting which restricts flow and causes turbulence.
 Reducing or removing fittings results in better flow (more pressure and more volume.)
-By using flex for your turns, you also save money by buying fewer fittings.
+By using flexible pvc pipe for your turns, you also save money by buying fewer fittings.
 Every fitting is also a possible leak, so you have less chance of trouble when using flex pvc.
-You'll have one long continous run instead of many short pieces connected with a multitude of fittings.
+You'll have one long continuous run instead of many short pieces connected with a multitude of fittings.

-Do I have to take any special precautions with flex pvc pipe?
+Do I have to take any special precautions with flexible pvc pipe?

 Do I do anything differently when gluing flexible PVC Pipe?